theobald-software/kb.theobald-software.github.io/content/_xtract-for-alteryx/ODP-based.delta-extraction-of-sales-data.md

 Follow the steps below to load customer master data from your SAP ERP system:
 1. Drag & drop the Xtract ODP component into your Alteryx workflow (1).<br>
 ![xfa_create_odp_extraction_01](/img/contents/xfa/xfa_create_odp_extraction_01.png){:class="img-responsive" width="900px"}
 2. Select an SAP connection (2).
-If no SAP connection is available create a new connection, see [Online Help: Creating an SAP Connection](https://help.theobald-software.com/en/xtract-for-alteryx/sap-connection).
+If no SAP connection is available, create a new connection, see [Online Help: Creating an SAP Connection](https://help.theobald-software.com/en/xtract-for-alteryx/sap-connection).
 3. Click **[Edit]** (3) to open the main window of the Xtract ODP component.
 4. In the main window of the component click ![magnifying-glass](/img/contents/icons/magnifying-glass.png).
 The window “Operational Data Provider Lookup” opens.
 5. In the field Name (4) enter the name of the customer master data extractor: *0CUSTOMER_ATTR*.
 Use wildcards (*), if needed.<br>